Jens Meiert

 Great CSS Techniques and the Simple Truth Behind Them

-There is a simple recipe to judge CSS techniques: Does the method in question require HTML additions and modifications beyond introducing certain IDs or classes?
+Thereā€™s a simple recipe to judge CSS techniques: Does the method in question require HTML additions and modifications (beyond introducing IDs or classes)?

-Questionable: Nifty Corners.
+Questionable: Nifty Corners

 <div id="container">